joelcave42/PD-JIC4312/README.md

-# Simple MERN Stack CRUD Application
+# Army Vehicle Maintenance Application

 Welcome to this comprehensive MERN CRUD project, a full-stack web application meticulously crafted using the robust MERN stack (MongoDB, Express, React, Node.js).
 This repository is a treasure trove of learning and development that not only serves as a MERN application